Asteroid Magnetization from the Early Solar Wind: Introduction

+Textural and magnetic unblocking data indicate rapid magnetic mineral formation in select CV and CM meteorites (see \cite{obrein20}, Supplementary Section 7).
+While these observations are consistent with an external magnetization provided by the amplified solar wind, they do not necessarily universally apply.
+Other meteorites need to be evaluated on a case-by-case basis, considering the nature and formation time of their magnetic minerals.

-In this manuscript we carry out a more general numerical study of small body magnetization by a stellar wind and obtain broadly applicable scaling relations.
-These are especially relevant for early Solar System bodies already known by meteorites, or to be be visited by future space missions such as that to investigate (16) Psyche \citep{Elkins-Tanton+2020}.
+In this manuscript, we carry out a more general numerical study of the ambient magnetic fields created on small bodies by the solar wind.
+We obtain broadly applicable scaling relations.
+These are especially relevant for early Solar System bodies known from meteorites, or to be visited by future space missions such as that to investigate (16) Psyche \citep{Elkins-Tanton+2020}, that could have near surface rocks with magnetic minerals formed after dispersal of nebular gas and dust.
 In \S2, we discuss our numerical model and methods used, in \S3 we provide and discuss theoretical estimates, in \S4 we showcase our results, in \S5 we interpret our findings and identify directions for future work, and in \S6 we conclude our results.